esmero/archipelago-documentation/docs/search_solr_index.md

     This gives you a lot of power and control and makes a lot of very heavy operations lighter.
 You can even plan upfront or evolve these properties in time.

 #### 3. Solr Fields
 You need to configure your desired Solr Fields to source from the Strawberry Keynames you have configured.
-By default, Archipelago also provider Solr Fields sourced from your HOCR data and the Rendered HTML output of your ADOs.
+By default, Archipelago also provides Solr Fields sourced from your HOCR data and the Rendered HTML output of your ADOs.

 #### 4. Drupal Views
 For your regular Search, Advanced Search, and potentially other specialized Views, you can configure to search within specific and/or a variety of Solr Fields.